AKD92/MAT124-FORTRAN-Programs/README.md

 # MAT124 FORTRAN Programs
-Some Fortran programs from my university course MAT124 : Fortran Programming.
-All these Fortran programs are compiled and tested in GNU Fortran 95 compiler (Windows Port).
-Source codes are created and edited in Code::Blocks IDE.
+Some Fortran programs I have written as part of my university course MAT124 : Fortran Programming.
+I took this course as a COD (Course Outside Department).
+All of these Fortran sources are compiled and tested in GNU Fortran 95 compiler (Windows Port).
+Source codes are created, edited and maintained in Code::Blocks IDE.
 ## Lost Codes
-I have lost some other Fortran codes I programmed, I could not find those source files on my PC.
-But I'll try to upload any source file whenever I create one or I find one.
-Sorry for the inconvenience.
+It seems like some of my source code files are lost from my PC.
+Those programs are very simple ones like demonstrating Loops, variables, Format modifiers etc. They are not where they are supposed to be.
+I'll upload when I find them, or maybe I'll rewrite those programs.